- About this QuickStart Guide - Intended audience for this QuickStart Guide

 You can also use any available WebDAV command line clients, like curl and cadaver, to copy files between your host and ownCloud.
 Command line tools are useful when you copy data between a remote host you login to and ownCloud. cURL is usually installed on Mac OSX and Linux systems and can be used to upload and download files using an URL.
 For more detailed instructions on this, please visit our Cloud Storage page.

-WestGrid is comprised of a wide range of hardware types, from single node large shared memory machines to clusters consisting of many dual-processor small-memory nodes.
-The maximum time limit allowed, the maximum number of processors that may be requested, the maximum number of jobs that can run simultaneously, etc. have been set by system adminstrators based on the characteristics of the machines and the role they play in the WestGrid environment.
+WestGrid and Compute Canada are comprised of a wide range of hardware types, from single node large shared memory machines to clusters consisting of many dual-processor small-memory nodes.
+The maximum time limit allowed, the maximum number of processors that may be requested, the maximum number of jobs that can run simultaneously, etc. have been set by system adminstrators based on the characteristics of the machines and the role they play in the WestGrid / Compute Canada environment.
 Generally speaking, jobs that request more resources (processors or memory) will have more strict limits than jobs that use less.

 How much is reasonable?